ThomasRascon/Zelda-Puzzle/README.md

 Rules of the puzzle:

-There are 3 pieces on a board that is a rectangualar grid, made of regular spaces, null spaces, and 2 target spaces, which I'll elaborate on below.
+There are 3 pieces on a board that is a rectangualar grid, made of regular spaces, null spaces, and 2 target spaces, which we elaborate on below.
-The 3 pieces consist of a "wolf" piece, which is in reference to the source game,and 2 additional pieces (piece 1 and piece 2) that move depending on the most recent move of the wolf piece.
+The 3 pieces consist of a "wolf" piece, which is in reference to the source game, and 2 additional pieces (piece 1 and piece 2) that move depending on the most recent move of the wolf piece.
 The goal of the puzzle is to get pieces 1 and 2 to occupy the target spaces.
 Either piece may be in either target space, and the position of the wolf is